wp-plugins/gdreseller/readme.txt

 * Finalized Screenshots and Installation instructions = 1.3 =
-* Fixing issues with file versions, readme, and problems with shortcodes
+* Fixing issues with file versions, readme, and problems with shortcodes = 1.4 =
+* Added new functionality for Add to Cart and donation information